Skip to content

 Since the name of the related object must not leak into a kcp workspace, admins who configure a label selector also always have to provide a naming scheme for the copies of the related objects on the destination side.

 Namespaces work the same as with references, i.e. by default the same namespace as the primary object is assumed.
 However you can actually also use label selectors to find the origin namespaces dynamically.
 So you can configure two label selectors, and then agent will first use the namespace selector to find all applicable namespaces, and then use the other label selector in each of the applicable namespaces to finally locate the related objects.
-How useful this is depends a lot on how crazy the underlying operators on the service clusters are.
+How useful this is depends a lot on how peculiar the underlying operators on the service clusters are.

 Here is an example on how to use label selectors: